How we handle your data.

 Our promise: we acknowledge reports within 48 hours, we will not pursue legal action against good-faith researchers who follow this policy, and we name reporters in fix announcements unless you prefer anonymity.

-Out of scope: denial of service, social engineering, physical attacks, third-party services we use (please report those to the vendor), and findings on staging.corpstacking.com (test environment, not production data).
+Out of scope: denial of service, social engineering, physical attacks, and third-party services we use (please report those to the vendor directly).

 The same contact information is published at /.well-known/security.txt per RFC 9116.